WindPowerExplorer/FullSail/docs/README.md

  4. On the command line, from the downloaded base directory, execute:
     _mvn clean install_

 The _StaticResources_ directory references instructions on how to setup a MAVEN and JAVA build environment in document _BuildResources.pdf_.
-It is a **GITHUB** hosted document that also contains links back to this source code repository (*FullSail*).## Build Information
+It is a **GITHUB** hosted document that also contains links back to this source code repository (*FullSail*).

+## Wind Power Description

+A wind farm is a capital-intensive mechanism to generate large-scale electrical power from these major components.

+###### Wind Generator (taken from [http://me1065.wikidot.com/types-of-wind-turbines-and-associated-advantages](http://me1065.wikidot.com/types-of-wind-turbines-and-associated-advantages).)

+Horizontal axis wind turbines are the most common type used (see figure 1).
+All of the components (blades, shaft, generator) are on top of a tall tower, and the blades face into the wind.
+The shaft is horizontal to the ground.
+The wind hits the blades of the turbine that are connected to a shaft causing rotation.
+The shaft has a gear on the end which turns a generator.
+The generator produces electricity and sends the electricity into the power grid.
+The wind turbine also has some key elements that adds to efficiency.
+Inside the Nacelle (or head) is an anemometer, wind vane, and controller that read the speed and direction of the wind.
+As the wind changes direction, a motor (yaw motor) turns the nacelle so the blades are always facing the wind.
+The power source also comes with a safety feature.
+In case of extreme winds the turbine has a break that can slow the shaft speed.
+This is to inhibit any damage to the turbine in extreme conditions.

+###### Turbine Wake

+**TBD**## Build Information
 Naming and structural conventions, along with collected statistics on Maven build structure.
 Key Maven plugins are documented as well.

 ### Java Package Naming Conventions